coq/ceps/text/000-rocq-findlib.md

 # Alternatives

 All reasonable systems have a modular installation scheme.
-An alternatives implementation would be to start from scratch and not reuse the Findlib file format, but given the close integration of Rocq in the OCaml ecosystem that probably would not make sense.
+An alternative implementation would be to start from scratch and not reuse the Findlib file format, but given the close integration of Rocq in the OCaml ecosystem that probably would not make sense.